NESCent/hip_hack_howto/manuscript.md

 Thus, prospective organizers face an array of choices when considering how best to organize and execute a hackathon event.
 Such choices presumably shape the technical, social and community impacts of the hackathon.
 Yet, it is difficult to see how best to make such choices.
 Strangely, in spite of the growing enthusiasm for hackathons-- which suggests that they have valuable impacts--, there is no clear consensus on *precisely why* hackathons are valuable.
 For instance, the most obvious impact of hackathons is to produce useful code, but a common complaint of organizers is that hackathon teams typically generate prototype software that remains unused after the hackathon ends { ref }.
 Apparently hackathons may be considered worthwhile, even when they often fail to deliver on their most frequently stated goal.

 Of course, hackathons have many other potential impacts.
 For instance, when a hackathon  is focused on utilizing a sponsor's newly released API, the event may reveal bugs and bring valuable exposure to the sponsor, even if it doesn't yield sustainable client software.
 There are many benefits to participants.
 Even if a team of hackers abandons a prototype, team members leave the event with a unique experience that enables them to team up with others and build a related-but-better prototype, e.g., for a different platform.
-They benefit from specific technical skills picked up during the event, from sharing best practices, from making personal connections with colleagues, from being part of a larger group that (through group discussion and interaction) gains awareness of domain-specific challenges and opportunities, and so on.
+They benefit from specific technical skills picked up during the event, from sharing best practices, and from making personal connections with colleagues.
+Furthermore, there are potential benefits to a larger **community** from discussions and interactions that spread technical knowledge and grow a community-wide awareness of domain-specific challenges, opportunities, and best practices.
 Is the main strategic objective of a hackathon to produce working code, to have the enabling experience of producing working code, to augment participants' technical skills, to grow community, to practice teamwork, or something else?
 Is it all of these things together?

 This uncertainty regarding the actual source of the perceived value of hackathons adds an extra layer of difficulty to planning and executing an event in such a way as to advance the goals of the organizers (or the sponsors backing them).
 For instance, one wishes to know, not only how important is teamwork, but whether there are particular practices (e.g., regarding scoping, seating arrangements, or meeting format) that tend to reduce the prospects for effective teamwork.